Glomerulonephritis in Children

 - Blood tests.
 These look at blood cell counts, electrolyte levels, and kidney function.

 - Urine test.
-This test looks for protein in urine and other problems.
+This test looks for protein and blood in urine and other problems.

 - Electrocardiogram (ECG).
 This is a test that records the electrical activity of the heart, shows abnormal heart rhythms, and detects heart muscle damage.